michaelhpet/recipe-card-example-boot/README.md

   </ReactToPdf>
   ```

-  > ReactToPdf wrapper is imported from the `react-to-pdf` library.
+  > The `ReactToPdf` wrapper is imported from the `react-to-pdf` library.
 It passes a context object to its child node.
 This context object is destructured to get the `toPdf` function which was then passed as the `onClick` event handler for the underlying `button`.
 See the `react-to-pdf` [docs](https://npmjs.com/package/react-to-pdf) to learn more.

 - Remember that `ReactToPdf` is targeting a component using a ref.
 So, we have a `RecipeCard` component owning that ref.